tc39/proposal-temporal/docs/strings.md

   Its data model is an hour/minute/second, with seconds resolution down to 9 decimal digits (nanoseconds).
 - `Temporal.PlainDateTime` represents a local date and time without any reference to the time zone.
   Its data model is year/month/day/hour/minute/second and a calendar.
-  This type is rarely used, because the three types above cover most use cases.
+  This type is rarely used, because the types above cover most use cases.
   If you only care about the exact timestamp and don't care about time zones, then use `Temporal.Instant`.
   If you only care about the local date, then use `Temporal.PlainDate`.
   If you care about the exact time and the time zone, then use `Temporal.ZonedDateTime`.